intellio/io-graph/readme.md

    before where model_rebuilds are defined
 2. in other files inside graph folder, fix the relative imports
-3. One post-generation task is to remove patterns from datetime fields in generated models as it causes issues until we find a proper solution
+3. One post-generation task is to remove patterns from datetime fields in generated models as it causes issues until we find a proper solution. use this regular expression to find all of them ^.*(xxxxx).*\n? and replace xxxxx with pat tern=

 ## Build package
 run this command to create the python package: